Hummingbird Dashboard

 MAX_ANALYSES_PER_CYCLE 5 Max releases to analyze per cycle

-SLACK_WEBHOOK_URL Slack webhook for rerun notifications
+SLACK_WEBHOOK_URL Slack webhook for rerun/analysis notifications

 DASHBOARD_URL Dashboard base URL for Slack links